-Are you taking pictures of your drill core using traditional tools?
+Are you doing drill core photography using traditional tools?

 Most mid-tier and large mining operations today capture images of their drill core in some way.
-Usually this involves taking pictures of the core using a smartphone or DSLR camera and transferring those pictures to a file system organized hierarchically by project, drill hole number, and depth.
+Usually this involves core photography using a smartphone or DSLR camera and transferring those pictures to a file system organized hierarchically by project, drill hole number, and depth.

 A workflow traditionally follows the steps below: